-Data Processing Procedures is the third report in a series of methodological reports describing the 2007 California Health Interview Survey (CHIS 2007).
+Data Processing Procedures is the third report in a series of methodological reports describing the 2009 California Health Interview Survey (CHIS 2009).
 The other reports are listed below.
 This report describes the data processing procedures that took place at Westat.
 It does not include the additional processing procedures performed later by UCLA.
 Please check the CHIS website (www.chis.ucla.edu) for availability of reports on the data processing procedures at UCLA.

-CHIS is a collaborative project of the University of California, Los Angeles (UCLA) Center for Health Policy Research, the California Department of Public Health, the Department of Health Care Services, and the Public Health Institute.
-Westat was responsible for data collection and the preparation of five methodological reports for the 2007 survey.
+CHIS is a collaborative project of the University of California, Los Angeles (UCLA) Center for Health Policy Research, the California Department of Public Health, and the Department of Health Care Services.
+Westat was responsible for data collection and the preparation of five methodological reports from the 2009 survey.
 The survey examines public health and health care access issues in California.
 The telephone survey is the largest state health survey ever undertaken in the United States.
 The plan is to monitor these issues and examine changes over time by conducting surveys in the future.